omundy/learn-computers/topics-data-basics.md

 <a href="assets/img/data-basics/ascii.png"><img src="assets/img/data-basics/ascii.png" height="350"></a>

 As computing expanded, more character sets were added to accommodate other languages, characters, and symbols.
-The Unicode (1988) standard(s) now define 143,859 characters.
-Specifically, UTF-8 (capable of 1,112,064 chars), which uses one to four 8-bit bytes, is the most popular, and ensures everyone sees the same character.
+The Unicode (1988) standard(s) now includes 143,859 characters.
+UTF-8 is currently the most popular version of this standard and uses one to four 8-bit bytes to represent up to 1,112,064 letters, numbers, and emoji and ensure everyone sees the same character across all devices and languages.

 👉 **Try it out**

-1. [Count](https://lingojam.com/BitCounter) the bits for each of the following text examples. **Try to guess the outcomes first!** Some of these will not produce what you may think.
+1. **Count the bits** using [this tool](https://lingojam.com/BitCounter) for each of the following lines of text. ***Try to guess the outcomes first!*** Some of these will not produce what you may think.
 Do you know why?

 ```
 a